-С Guide post major sources of uncertainty. uncertainty into account. account uncertainty and is evaluating stock status relative to reference points in a probabilistic way.
+С Uncerta Guide post inty in the assessment The assessment identifies major sources of uncertainty.
+The assessment takes into account uncertainty and is evaluating stock status relative to reference points in a probabilistic way.
 Met?
-All UoA - Yes All UoA - Yes All UoA - No
+All UoA - Yes All UoA - Yes All UoA - No Ration ale